-- a.
-Capital Markets Finance shall approve, prior to award, the rate or interest factor in leases greater than \$50,000, and shall be responsible for conducting the tax due diligence for all tax-exempt leases. - 4.
-Policy Compliance: Contracts for acquiring personal property by any method defined herein shall be entered into only when, pursuant to University policy, requirements for competition have been met, any negotiations have been conducted according to established guidelines, rates or prices to be paid are determined by the Procurement/Supply Chain Director or designee to be reasonable in the particular circumstances, and approval as to form has been secured as necessary.
+- a.3.
+Capital Markets Finance shallmust approve, prior to award, the rate or interest factor in leases greater than \$50,000, and shall be before they are awarded.
+Capital Markets Finance is responsible for conducting the tax due diligence for all tax-exempt leases. - 4.
+Policy Compliance: Contracts Procurement contracts for acquiring personal property by any method defined herein shall be entered into only when, pursuant to University policy,

-- 5. University-wide Acquisitions: When an office of University-wide Administration initiates an acquisition of the type defined herein, the procedures established by the campus at which the particular program is headquartered shall be followed.
-If the procedures established by the campus indicate that such acquisition must be approved by the Chancellor, then the President, for his/her staff, or members of the President's Cabinet, for their respective staffs, must approve the acquisition. - B. Reimbursement Declaration: Whenever the University intends to make an expenditure of capital funds and repay the expenditure at a later date by entering into a lease-purchase or similar agreement, it must execute and file a Declaration of Official Intent of The Regents of the University of California to Reimburse Certain Expenditures from proceeds of Taxable or Tax-Exempt Indebtedness. - If a campus anticipates that an expenditure of capital funds will later be converted to a lease or similar agreement, the procedures outlined in the Delegation of Authority-Declaration of Intent to Reimburse Capital Expenditures from Proceeds of Indebtedness (DA 2055), must be followed. - C. Reports: Locations must report to the Assistant Vice President, Financial Services and Controls, all personal property acquisitions funded by lease-purchase agreements or Conditional Sales Contracts for inclusion in the University's Financial Position Report.

-Part 5: Employee-Supplier Relationships:

-A. Purpose: This Part 5 sets forth special limitations and requirements covering acquisition of goods or services by the University, when the transaction involves an employee-Supplier relationship, as opposed to an employer-employee relationship (as defined above in Section II).
-Employer-employee relationships are governed by appropriate Human Resource rules, including Personnel Policy82 - Conflict of Interest.
+- 4. must meet requirements for competition have been met, any negotiations have been conducted according to, and UC must follow established guidelines, rates or prices to be paid are determined by the Procurement/Supply Chain Director for any negotiations.
+The P/SCD, or designee to be, must determine that rates or prices in the agreement are reasonable in the particular circumstances, and approval as to form has been secured as necessary. - 5.
+University-wide Systemwide Acquisitions: When an office of University-wide Administration initiates an acquisition of the type defined herein, the procedures UC must follow locally established by the campus at which the particular procedures for systemwide personal property acquisitions.
+These local procedures will be determined by the UC location where the systemwide program is headquartered shall be followed.
+If the procedures established by the campus indicate that such acquisition must be approved by the local procedures require Chancellor approval of these acquisitions, then the President, for his/her staff, or members of the President's Cabinet, for their respective staffs, must approve the acquisition personal property acquisitions for the systemwide program. - B. Reimbursement Declaration: Whenever the UniversityUC intends to make an expenditure of capital funds and repay the expenditure at a later date by entering into a lease-purchase or similar agreement, it must execute and file a Declaration of Official Intent of The Regents of the University of California to Reimburse Certain Expenditures from proceeds of Taxable or Tax-Exempt Indebtedness. - If a campusUC Location anticipates that an expenditure of capital funds will later be converted to a lease or similar agreement, then that UC Location must follow the procedures outlined in the Delegation of Authority-Declaration of Intent to Reimburse Capital Expenditures from Proceeds of Indebtedness (DA 2055), must be followed.). - C. Reports: Locations must report to the Assistant Vice President, Financial Services and Controls, all personal property acquisitions funded by lease- purchase agreements or Conditional Sales Contracts for inclusion in the University's UC's Financial Position Report. - Part 5: Employee-Supplier Relationships: - A. Purpose: This Policy: Part 5 sets forth special limitations and requirements covering acquisition of goods or services by the University, when the transaction involves for procurement transactions that involve an employee-Supplier relationship, as opposed to an.
+PPSM-82 (Conflict of Interest), and other Human Resource policies, govern employer-employee relationships. - A.B.
+Employee-supplier relationship (as defined above in Section II).
+Employer-: An employee relationships are governed by appropriate Human Resource rules, including Personnel Policy 82 Conflict of Interest.-supplier relationship includes any of the following: - An employee, acting alone, proposes for a consideration to lease or sell goods or to provide services to University of California departments; or - An employee who owns or controls more than 10% interest in any business which proposes for a consideration to lease or sell goods or to provide services to University of California departments; or